• Bloglovin

 Day 2:

-• 7 tablespoons sugar
+• 7 tablespoons granulated sugar

 • 2¼ cups cold water, divided

-• 2 tablespoons latte-grade matcha
+• 2 tablespoons high-quality matcha powder

-• 2 tablespoons canned coconut cream (or the cream from the top of an unshaken can of full-fat coconut milk)
+• 2 tablespoons canned coconut cream, or the cream from the top of an unshaken can of full-fat coconut milk

 • ¼ teaspoon pure vanilla extract